nyghtowl/flip-the-script/README.md

 About
 -----------------
 Collecting data on media that helps further equal representation and positive imagery.
+Driving for feminism and gender inclusivity in media.

 Strong Female Media List